nitz0301/nitz0301.github.io/_pages/Category A/Subcategory a/Intuition to TDD.md

     -   Now that behaviour is protected, improve structure: rename, extract, remove duplication, optimise algorithms.

     -   Tests must remain green, acting as safety rails.

-<summary> **Cadence:** A healthy loop is tiny—30 seconds to 10 minutes.
-Longer loops often signal tests that are too broad or code that violates SRP (Single-Responsibility Principle). </summary>
+>**Cadence:** A healthy loop is tiny—30 seconds to 10 minutes.
+Longer loops often signal tests that are too broad or code that violates SRP (Single-Responsibility Principle).

 ### 1.3 Granularity: _What_ counts as a “test”?